Have you been hurt in a Carlsbad Lyft accident?

 Lyft’s insurance is limited to liability, meaning the driver is personally responsible for damages.
 What is more, Lyft policies for accidents do not have a provision for medical payments resulting from a collision.
 These factors will make a Lyft accident claim more complex.

 Rideshare companies such as Lyft require their drivers to use their personal vehicles.
 The use of private vehicles as a mode of transportation presents unique legal challenges in proving liability.
+There may be multiple people or entities responsible for causing a Lyft accident.
+If that is the case, it is essential to file a personal injury claim against all the correctly identified parties.

 Much of Lyft’s liability depends on the driving Period in which the accident happened.
 There a three Periods:

-- Period 1 — The driver is waiting to be booked but has not yet accepted a ride request.
+The driver is waiting to be booked but has not yet accepted a ride request.
 The driver’s insurance will cover the accident.
 Lyft’s insurance will only cover $50,000 for death and personal injury per person, $100,000 for death and personal injury per incident, and $30,000 for property damage.

-- Period 2 — The driver has accepted a ride request and is driving to the pick-up location.
+The driver has accepted a ride request and is driving to the pick-up location.
 Lyft provides $10,000 of medical payments coverage to the driver.
 Lyft’s $1,000,000 insurance is available for death, personal injury, and property damage.

-- Period 3 — The driver has picked up the passenger – this Period starts when the passenger enters the vehicle and ends when the passenger exits the car, or the driver ends the transaction on the app.
+The driver has picked up the passenger – this Period starts when the passenger enters the vehicle and ends when the passenger exits the car, or the driver ends the transaction on the app.
 Lyft’s insurance shall also include $1,000,000 uninsured motorist (UM) coverage and underinsured motorist (UIM) coverage.

 Lyft Accident Causes